Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 1. To test the logic app with the designer, select Run Trigger and then select the Run with payload option.
 This action simulates calling the logic app URL and allows you to debug any issues.

 2. For the Body field, provide a valid FHIR bundle.
-This step assumes that the rest of the Microsoft Cloud for Healthcare configuration has been completed and the Dataverse healthcare APIs are ready to receive an inbound message.
+This step assumes that the rest of the Microsoft Cloud for Healthcare configuration is completed and the Dataverse healthcare APIs are ready to receive an inbound message.

 Executing the current version with incorrect URLs for the service endpoints results in a successful run of the logic app even though the Call FHIR API action failed.
-The results for the run are available on the main page for the logic app under Run history.
+You can view the results of the run on the main page for the logic app under Run history.

-When all the parameter values are updated correctly, the run history successfully tracks the logic app run.
+When you update all the parameter values correctly, the run history successfully tracks the logic app run.

 A screenshot showing a view of the logic app run history for a successful call.